Argonne-National-Laboratory/PIPS/FAQ.md

 A. PIPS only supports 2-stage stochastic problems, however, be aware that multistage problems can be expressed as two-stage in most the cases.

+**Q: PIPS with MA27 or MA57 is slow.
+Is there any way to speed up the solution?**

+A. PIPS is much faster when used with PARDISO-SC.
+PARDISO-SC is part of the PARDISO linear solver available [here](http://www.pardiso-project.org/) and was explicitly developed for PIPS to take full advantage of the sparsity and allow intra-node OpenMP parallelization.
+PARDISO-SC implements an incomplete augmented factorization approach for systems with multiple sparse right-hand sides (details [here](http://dx.doi.org/10.1137/130908737) and is usually one order of magnitude faster than using MA27 or MA57, which do not exploit this feature.
+Also, in a couple of instances, PIPS with PARDISO-SC proved to be more numerically stable than PIPS with other linear solvers.
+PARDISO-SC is only available with PIPS-IPM at this point.

 StructJuMP
 ====
 **Q: What is StructJuMP?**